-This Strategic Objective shades light to the importance and relationship of both quality science and long-term sustainability governance.
+This Strategic Objective shades light to the importance and relationship of both quality science and long-term sustainable governance.
 Sound science is required to avoid mismanagement of the resource and corruption in decision processes; good management and governance is manifested through water policies that lead communities to water stewardship.
-Together they form the basis for sustainable development, as water is often times noted as the thread that ties all sectors together.
-If the link is broken through poor science, then decisions are made on incomplete or even false assumptions and data and achieving good governance is unattainable.
+Together they form the basis for sustainable development, as water is often noted as the thread that ties all sectors together.
+If the link is broken through poor science or poorly communicated science, then decisions are made on incomplete or even false assumptions and data and achieving good governance is unattainable.